lbondi7/lbondi7.github.io/_posts/2019-01-27-llp-dd-ExMachina-7.markdown

 ## Dash Boss

 As explained in a previous dev diary, the code for the dash enemy was a temporary fix to test it out for the game.
 It didn't really work well and I discuessed with the team and we decided to change how the level would work.
-We changed to so the layput of the level would remain the same but teh way the boss worked would change.
+We changed to so the layput of the level would remain the same but the way the boss worked would change.

 ### Changes